The end of the world is nigh

-According to Ruby, the world ends (or, at least, is reconfigured) on Tuesday the 19th of January 2038 at 7 seconds past 3.14am.
+According to Ruby, the world ends -- or at least gets seriously reshuffled -- on Tuesday the 19th of January 2038, at 7 seconds past 3:14 AM UTC.

 >> Time.utc(2038, 1, 19, 3, 14, 7, 999999)